The Centers for Disease Control and Prevention (CDC) now recommends a COVID-19 vaccine for children ages five and older.

 Vaccines are constantly re-evaluated and studied by scientists and researchers.
 Serious reactions to vaccines are rare, occurring only once in every million doses.
 According to the Centers for Disease Control and Prevention’s (CDC) Immunization Safety Office, the current vaccine supply in the United States is the safest in history.

-Are There Rules or Laws About Vaccines?
+Are There Rules or Laws about Vaccines?

 The State of California requires all children attending public or private school to receive the doctor-recommended immunizations for vaccine-preventable diseases.
-This mandatory vaccination helps keep overall immunity levels high and protects the community members, including other schoolchildren, who cannot receive vaccinations.
+This mandatory vaccination helps keep overall immunity levels high and protects the community members, including other school children, who cannot receive vaccinations.

 Free Vaccinations at AltaMed